itcr-uni-luebeck/MappathonValidatorClient/README.md

 # Mappathon Validation Client
 This project provides a Java Client for the Mappathon Validator.
-It is a simple JAR file which ease the connection to the Validation Service.
+It is a simple JAR file which simplifies the connection to the Validation Service.

 ## Install
 1. Download from the repository